 - Injection safety tips—The Centers for Disease Control and Prevention

-- Safe injections—Speak up and stay alert—Infection Prevention and You
+- Know Safe Injection Practices—Infection Prevention and You

 - Single-dose or multi-dose vials—The One and Only Campaign